kdis-lab/SupervisedMethodology/README.md

-# SupervisedMethodology
-A supervised methodology for analyzing dysregulation in splicing machinery: an application in cancer diagnosis.
+# A supervised methodology for analyzing dysregulation in splicing machinery: an application in cancer diagnosis.

 This reposiotry contains the code for reproducing the work entitled "A supervised methodology for analyzing dysregulation in splicing machinery: an application in cancer diagnosis." presented in the XX journal.